Graduate Student Resources

 - Request a tailored research guide or library research assignment.
 Email Susan Silver (813-974-9871) or Joe Floyd (813-974-9867).

-Library and Information Resources Related to Promotion and Tenure
+Impact: Library Tools for Promotion and Tenure

 This guide is for graduate students and faculty interested in how scholars can profile themselves through tracking cited references to their work.
 Also included here are resources to assist in determining journal quality and rankings.